emacsmirror/brf/README.md

 Brf-mode puts a `Brf` sub-menu under `Edit`.
 In keeping with Brief's minimalist ethos, the menu only houses these more difficult to access commands and also has links to preferences, help, the manual and project website.

-There a few small, deliberate differences from the original Brief behaviour, which are discussed here: [Differences From Brief](#differences-from-brief).
+There are a few small, deliberate differences from the original Brief behaviour, which are discussed here: [Differences From Brief](#differences-from-brief).

 # Setup